The Curse of La Llorona: Plot

-Chris leaves the car out of curiosity and encounters La Llorona (The Weeping Woman), who seizes his wrist and leaves burns.
+Chris leaves the car out of curiosity and encounters a weeping woman, who seizes his wrist and leaves burns.
 She stalks him back to the car, but leaves once Anna returns and the family flees the scene.
 The next day, Anna meets with Father Perez about whether or not to believe the myth of La Llorona.
 In the process, Anna and her family begin to experience a series of unexplained incidents.
 La Llorona also grabs Sam and leaves identical burn marks the next day.
 Anna interviews Patricia, who has an alibi for the time of her sons' deaths.
 However, Patricia reveals that in her hatred for Anna, she prayed to La Llorona to bring her own boys back and take Anna's children instead.
 Soon after, Anna encounters La Llorona when the spirit attempts to drown Sam in the bathtub.
 The ghost leaves burn marks on Anna's arm too.
 Anna seeks help from Father Perez, who relates the case to his previous experiences with a haunted porcelain doll.
-Perez tells Anna about former priest Rafael Olvera, who has since become a folk shaman or "curandero", who may be able to help them.
+Perez tells Anna about former priest Rafael Olvera, who has since become a folk shaman or curandero, who may be able to help them.
 Rafael arrives at Anna's house, setting up items for protection.
 In the night, La Llorona repeatedly attacks them and attempts to drown Anna and Sam in the pool.
 Anna pulls off La Llorona's necklace in the struggle.

 Patricia arrives with a gun and tries to give Anna's children to La Llorona.
 Sam and Chris flee.
 Patricia, realizing that she can't let another mother feel the same pain she felt or bring her children back to life, comes to her senses and releases Anna, allowing her to help her children.
 Chris delays La Llorona by showing her the necklace that La Llorona's son had given her.
 This makes La Llorona briefly assume her human appearance and caress Chris, imagining him to be her real son.
 However, Sam accidentally unveils a mirror, and La Llorona reverts and proceeds to attack them.
-Anna stabs her through the chest with a cross made from a Fire Tree given by Rafael: trees that grew by the river where La Llorona drowned her children and were the only "witness" to her crime.
+Anna stabs her through the chest with a cross given by Rafael, made from a tree that grew by the river where La Llorona drowned her children; the only "witness" to her crime.
 The spirit is destroyed.